 (across from Naheeno Park Community Garden)

-Please note: this form must be signed by the SFU Community Association and returned to SFU Parking Services
+Please note: this form must be signed by the UniverCity Community Association and returned to SFU Parking Services

-Cheques should be made payable to the SFU Community Association, and can be mailed to or dropped off in person at The Cornerstone
+Cheques should be made payable to the “UniverCity Community Association, Garden Committee”, and can be mailed (please do not drop off your contract & payment) to the following address:

 Once your application or plot renewal is approved, you may also choose to pay via Paypal.
 Note, if you select this option, there will be an addition $1-2 charge to cover the administration fees charged by Paypal.
 To make a payment via Paypal, please contact us at NPCGCommittee@gmail.com